What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 He was surrendered to the Sarasota Humane Society at 5.5 months old, weighing 15 pounds.
 He was severely malnourished.
 We adopted him two weeks later.
 By then he weighed 32 pounds.

 When he was 9 months old, we noticed he walked like an old man after waking up, his back legs seemed weak.
-We took him to a Physical Therapy Veterinary and found out he had been shot with a pellet gun as a puppy, and the pellet was still in his thigh!
+We took him to a Holistic Veterinary Care Center for Aqua Therapy and found out he had been shot with a pellet gun as a puppy, and the pellet was still in his thigh!
 How could someone starve a puppy then shoot him because he was barking, “I'm starving!”?
 My heart ached for the little guy.
 Teddy spent two months in aquatic physical therapy to rehabilitate the hind leg weakness his early starvation had caused.
 He worked hard.
 So did we.
 And it worked.
 And despite the odds against him with a terrible early start to his life, this boy was the most loving sweet dispositioned dog we had ever had… he was a little bundle of fun and tons of love!

 By March 2026, Teddy was a healthy, happy 2.5-year-old.
 He had never had a seizure in his life.
 He had no history of neurological problems of any kind.